Paleofauna of the Eocene Okanagan Highlands: Nematocera

 The highlands have been noted for the number of Bibionid taxa named in the early work on British Columbian sites.
 Over 25 unique species have been ascribed to the fossils, with the current count sitting at 22, but doubt has been raised as to the true number of species present and around the generic affinities.
 The first species was described by Scudder (1879 from the Allenby Formation, while the largest number of species were named by Handlirsch (1910).
 Following the practice of the time, both Scudder and Handlirsch placed their species in the genus Penthetria.
-Harrington Molesworth Anthony Rice (1959) reviewed the British Columbian bibionids, notably deeming the majority of species as belonging to Plecia or an undescribed extinct genus and not Penthetria.
+Harington Molesworth Anthony Rice (1959) reviewed the British Columbian bibionids, notably deeming the majority of species as belonging to Plecia or an undescribed extinct genus and not Penthetria.
 This placement decision has been questioned however, with Giuseppe Gentilini (1991) asserting the majority of highlands species should be returned to Penthetria.
 Rice, noted to be a "splitter", also noted the large overlap between the morphology of two species groups and mused that larger collection samples may reveal each group to be single species.
 He called out in the species discussions the similarities between Plecia avus, P. canadensis, P. dilatata, P. pictipennis, P. pulchra, and P. transitoria, and the similarities between P. curtula, P. nana, P. pulla, and P. reducta.